 An albuterol inhaler is just the right size for a chew toy.
 It contains plastic, pliable aluminum, and even smells like a family member.
 It takes just a few seconds for a dog to puncture that little pressurized canister with their teeth.
 When they do, concentrated albuterol is rapidly forced into their mouth resulting in toxic symptoms within seconds to minutes.

 Albuterol opens up the breathing passages in our lungs, allowing us to breath easier.
 In an overdose, it has a stimulant effect on the heart.
 When ingested by a dog, it can result in dangerous hyper stimulation to their cardiovascular (heart & circulatory) system.
 Within minutes after ingestion, your dog may begin to pant heavily and develop an extremely rapid heart rate.
 Left untreated, the signs progress to increased blood pressure, elevated blood sugar levels, seizures, and complete cardiovascular collapse.
-The need for immediate veterinary support is so great that should this ever occur in your household head directly for your veterinary hospital and call poison control once you get there!
+The need for immediate veterinary support is so great that should this ever occur in your household head directly for your veterinary hospital and call an animal poison control once you get there!
 There are few substances that are absorbed as rapidly as this one.
 As always, prevention is key!
 Keep your inhalers in convenient areas, but behind cupboard doors or within a closed drawer.
 You do not want to see the overdose effect of albuterol on your dog.
 Spare yourself and your dog the trauma.